 - Cocoa butter

-❌ Contains artificial sweeteners, sugar alcohols, vegetable oils, and processed additives
+❌ Contains artificial sweeteners, sugar alcohols, sunflower oil, collagen padding, and processed additives

 The Kitchen Test™